aptos-labs/aptos-core/developer-docs-site/docs/sdks/aptos-sdk-overview.md

 ### Aptos Client

-The Aptos Client is the main component of Typescript SDK.
-It exposes the methods for retrieving the account resources, transactions, modules and events.
+The [class AptosClient](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosClient.html) exposes the methods for retrieving the account resources, transactions, modules and events.

-The Aptos Client component also supports two methods for transaction signing and submission.
+In addition, the `AptosClient` component supports two methods for transaction signing and submission.

 1. Submitting transactions in JSON format, which delegates the signing message (input to the signing function) creation to the API server.
+This is applicable when using the REST API and the Aptos server to generate the signing message, the transaction signature and submit the signed transaction to the Aptos Blockchain.
+See the tutorial [Your First Transaction](/tutorials/first-transaction.md).
 2. Submitting transactions in BCS format, which prepares and signs the raw transactions on the client-side.
 This method leverages the BCS Library and Transaction Builder for constructing the transaction payloads.
+See the guide [Creating a Signed Transaction](/guides/sign-a-transaction.md).

-:::note
+:::tip

 The second method, i.e., in BCS format, is the recommended way for submitting transactions to the Aptos Blockchain.